monktastic/evil/index.md

 Have you ever done something that deep down you felt was wrong, but convinced yourself it was okay?
 Try and recall what that state is like.
 You knew perfectly well that what you were doing was wrong—according to your own conscience—but that knowledge was carefully hidden from conscious self-reflection.
 You somehow _knew_ but simultaneously _didn't_.
 It is a kind of schism in the mind, and it is where evil hides.

 This mechanism is ultimately responsible for _all_ misbehavior.
-Even the most "evil" person could not do what they do without it, and conversely, you yourself are capable of almost anything under the right circumstances.
+Even the most evil person could not do what they do without it, and conversely, you yourself are capable of almost anything under the right circumstances[^right-circumstances].
 This is very hard to accept about ourselves, so we try to hide it—and the results are disastrous.

 The more guilty we are of this, the more eagerly we seek it out in others.
-We then try to force them to own up to theirs, but this backfires miserably: they can sense that we are in no position to do such a thing, and simply return the favor.
+We then try to force them to own up to theirs, but this backfires miserably: they can sense that we are in no position to be scorning them, and so they simply return the favor.

 But part of us secretly _wants_ this outcome...